 You can find many scathing articles across the net about the American healthcare system and the dental industry is the focal point of many of them.

 Part of the issues is this:

-Dental insurance doesn’t come standard with health insurance.
-And by itself, it seems expensive.
+Dental benefits don’t come standard with health insurance.
+And alone, dental insurance seems expensive.
 Furthermore, many who do have it complain that it offers little to no help when they need it.

 But the average American has faulty thinking:

-At least, they value their teeth to little.
+At least, they value their teeth too little.

 A 2013 study by Gallup reports that a full third of Americans don’t go to the dentist at all.
-The overlap there is obvious.
+The overlap between this and that 126 million mentioned earlier is obvious.